ald0405/lkmlstyle/README.md

 Passing many rule codes at the command line can be tedious and hard to read.
 Instead, you can configure lkmlstyle with a YAML file in the root of your Looker project's repo.

-The config file must be named `lkmlstyle.yaml`.
+The config file must be named `lkmlstyle.yaml` and must be placed in the root of your Looker project repo.
 You can copy and modify the [example here](lkmlstyle.example.yaml), just change the name to remove "example" after you do.

 ## Overriding and adding new rules